 - Amyotrophic lateral sclerosis (Lou Gehrig's disease).
 Taking 2 grams to 4 grams of threonine daily for up to 12 months does not seem to slow the progression of ALS or reduce symptoms.
-There is also some evidence that threonine might actually worsen lung function in these patients.
+There is also some evidence that threonine might actually worsen lung function in people with ALS.

 - Familial spastic paraparesis, a hereditary disorder.
-Developing evidence suggests that taking 4.5 grams to 6 grams of threonine daily might improve some symptoms.
+Early research suggests that taking 1.5 grams to 2 grams of threonine by mouth three times daily might improve some symptoms in people with familial spastic paraparesis.
 But the improvement does not seem to be very significant.